- Step 1: Adopt the Right Frame of Mind

 - A staircase can be used as an incline Push-Up Bar.

-- As a Pull-Up Bar: an open stair case without risers, a handball or soccer goal, or the monkey bars at a playground.
+- An open staircase without risers, a handball or soccer goal, or monkey bars in a playground can act as your Pull-Up Bar.

 - A backpack filled with books or other objects can stand in for a Dip Belt and to some extent, a Weighted Vest.

+After getting a head start with this beginner Calisthenics workout using no equipment at all, we recommend seeking out a professionally made Calisthenics Program.
 In this case, we recommend the Cali Move Home Workout program.
-It is a solid from-home Calisthenics workout with no equipment required.
+It is a solid from-home beginner Calisthenics workout with no equipment required.
 Very useful are a set of Gymnastic Rings or a Pull-Up Bar, but these are not necessary to participate and make great gains.

 Frequently Asked Questions About Calisthenics Workouts with No Equipment